 Practicing teachers across the preK-12 spectrum can enhance their instruction with this interdisciplinary graduate certificate.
 This program helps teachers to deepen their content knowledge in Environmental Sustainability Education (ESE) and develop the skills and tools they need to become green leaders in their schools.

 This four-course (12-credit) graduate certificate is designed for practicing preK-12 teachers who wish to transform their teaching practice with interdisciplinary perspectives on Environmental Sustainability Education.
-Coursework is focused on applying knowledge and designing solutions to many of the challenges we face in our classrooms and in the world.
-Courses in this program are all offered using a hybrid format including face-to-face instruction alongside asynchronous and synchronous remote learning modules.
+Coursework is focused on applying knowledge and designing solutions to many of the challenges we face in our classrooms and the world.
+Courses in this program are all offered using a hybrid format, including face-to-face instruction alongside asynchronous and synchronous remote learning modules.

 ESED 501: Environmental Science for Teachers and Leaders

 The course will run May 22-June 9, 2023 in a hybrid format, with face-to-face meetings on Tuesday evenings from 5-8:15 PM.
 This 3-credit graduate course, offered through TCNJ’s School of Education will provide you with the tools and know-how to grow green thinkers in your classrooms.
 Master teacher Helen Corveleyn will be the course instructor and will share real-time practical examples for engaging students in climate change work across the K-12 spectrum.

 Advocate for social and environmental justice in your classroom and beyond!
 This course, ideal for teachers across the K-12 spectrum, uses a problem-solving approach to multidisciplinary instruction.
 Blended format with synchronous class meetings.

 ESED 600: Equity, Diversity, and Inclusion in Environmental Sustainability Education

 Students in this course will learn to use equitable and inclusive instructional practices in environmental sustainability education across all content areas and grade levels.